Averof Neofytou

 On 20 March 2022, he was confirmed as DISY's candidate for the 2023 Cypriot presidential election.
-In the first round, on 05 February 2023, he secured 26.11% of the votes, finishing third, below Nikos Christodoulides (32.04%) and Andreas Mavroyiannis (29.59%).
+In the first round, on 5 February 2023, he secured 26.11% of the votes, finishing third, below Nikos Christodoulides (32.04%) and Andreas Mavroyiannis (29.59%).
+He stepped down from the party presidency shortly after the vote, and was succeeded by Annita Demetriou.

 Early life and education

 Averof Neofytou was born in Argaka, Paphos, in a non-political family.
 He completed his secondary education in the public school of Polis Chrysochous in Paphos.
 He studied Economics and Accountancy at the New York Institute of Technology.
 Averof Neofytou worked in the private sector before he became the mayor of his hometown in Paphos at the age of 30.

 Political career

 Neofytou served as Vice-president of the Youth of Democratic Rally (NEDISY).
 In 1991, at the age of 30, he was elected Mayor of Polis Chrysochou in the district of Paphos.
 In 1996, shortly before the end of his term as mayor, he was elected to the House of Representatives for the district of Paphos.

 In 1999, Neofytou was appointed Minister of Transport and Works in the government of Glafcos Clerides, a position he held until 2003.
 In 2003, he was elected as the Deputy President of Democratic Rally.
 In the parliamentary elections of 2006, 2011 and 2016, Neofytou was re-elected as a member of the House of Representatives for the Nicosia District.

 As a Member of Parliament, Neofytou has served as Chairman of the Parliamentary Committee on Finance and Budget, Chairman of the Parliamentary Committee on Foreign and European Affairs, leader of the delegation of the House to the Conference of the Presidents of the Foreign Affairs Committees of the European Union, leader of the delegation of the House to the Conference of European Affairs Committee of the Parliaments of the European Union, leader of the delegation of the House to the Inter-Parliamentary Union and as member of the Select Committee.

 Neofytou is currently the leader of the delegation of the House to the Inter-Parliamentary Union and to the Parliamentary Assembly of the Union for the Mediterranean.
 He is also the leader of the delegation of the House to the Inter-Parliamentary Conference on Stability, Economic Coordination and Governance in the European Union.
 In May 2013, Averof Neofytou was elected President of DISY, succeeding President Nicos Anastasiades.

 Neofytou has served as a member of the Union of Municipalities of Cyprus, Honorary Secretary of the Paphos Chamber of Commerce and Industry, a member of the Board of the Cyprus Football Association and President of the Cyprus Anti-Cancer Society in Polis Chrysochous.